When Someone Asks Your Daughter . . . .

 Well, That’s It!
 Almost.

-Did you know you can also prevent stretch marks and postpartum depression (really!), reduce your sweet babe’s risk of autism, allergies and ADD and increase your odds getting the birth you want?
-It’s totally true.
-If you loved this series, check out Kristen’s Beautiful Babies e-course for to tips on increasing fertility, having a gloriously healthy pregnancy and making the most of breastfeeding.
-This is hands down one of the most fun, enlightening and memorable classes I have ever taken, and I could not recommend it more highly!
+Both the class and the book include tips for increasing fertility, having a gloriously healthy pregnancy and making the most of breastfeeding.
+This is hands down one of the most fun, enlightening and memorable classes I have ever taken, and I could not recommend them more highly!

 Photo credit: Beauty redefined